-Customers were deterrent of splurging money in buying Chromebook, whereas they had the option to buy high-end laptops like MacBook or Windows.
-However, with the rise of the demand for using Chrome OS, particularly when Android and Linux incorporated with it, suffice it to say that Chromebook has garnered huge attention.
+Customers were deterrent from splurging money in buying Chromebook, whereas they had the option to buy high-end laptops like MacBook or Windows.
+However, with the rise of the demand for using Chrome OS, particularly when Android and Linux incorporated it, suffice it to say that Chromebook has garnered huge attention.
 The recent Chromebook will align with other laptops not because of their affordable price, but also for their durability, multitasking, and sublime battery life.

 Best Chromebook Laptops in 2020

 I am going to review on top 15 best Chromebook based on Chromebook for students, kids, touch-screen, affordable price, light-weight, and the fastest processor.
 Chromebook for students require firm durability and low-costing, whereas Chromebook for kids requires anything that will be resistant to damage.
-Cheapest Chromebook will be cheaper compared to its powerful competitors, whereas the fastest ones will be accountable for long battery life and number of cores.
+Cheapest Chromebook will be cheaper than its powerful competitors, whereas the fastest ones will be accountable for long battery life and number of cores.